samsquire/ideas3/README.md

               environment["build_success"] = "failure"
 ```

-I'm effectively doing a manual join on a number of records in memory and I'm doing it more than once (5 times).

 # 71. Query like primitives for application code

 # 72. Community Idea: I would pay £10

-I would pay is a community where people say how much they'd pay for certain things.
+"I would pay" is a community where people say how much they'd pay for certain things.

 # 73. Magic links

 I have a file on my host machine that I want in my guest machine, usually in locked down environments I base64 encode the file and paste it into the guest VM and decode it.
 But what I want some thing more robust.
 A special string that encodes all the information needed to get to the file.
 When pasted, it contains the information needed to transfer the file from one environment to another.

-# 74. Life strategy
+# 74. Community Idea: Life strategy

-A community of people that update their life strategy for different topics.
+A community of people that share their life strategy for different topics.

-Scope magic
+# 75. Query relationships and widget mappings

+* Define an SQL query
+* Define the query's React renderer function for that widget.
+* Define the relationships between the queries on the screen

+# 76.

 # Generating ideas